github/docs/content/codespaces/developing-in-codespaces/using-github-codespaces-with-github-cli.md

 gh codespace code -c CODESPACE-NAME
 ```

+You must have {% data variables.product.prodname_vscode_shortname %} installed on your local machine.
 For more information, see "[Using {% data variables.product.prodname_github_codespaces %} in {% data variables.product.prodname_vscode %}](/codespaces/developing-in-codespaces/using-github-codespaces-in-visual-studio-code)."

 ### Open a codespace in JupyterLab

 ```shell
 gh codespace jupyter -c CODESPACE-NAME
 ```

+{% data reusables.codespaces.jupyterlab-installed-in-codespace %}

 ### Copy a file to/from a codespace